 Reporters carefully analyse all data submitted to the price assessment process.
 These data include transactions, bids, offers, volumes, counterparties, specifications and any other information that contributes materially to the determination of price.
 This high level of care described applies regardless of the methodology employed.
-Specific to transactions, bids, and offers, reporters seek to verify the price, the volume, the specifications, location basis and counterparty.
+Specific to transactions, bids, and offers, reporters seek to verify the price, the volume, the specifications, location basis, and counterparty.
 In some transactional average methodologies, reporters also examine the full array of transactions to match counterparties and arrive at a list of unique transactions.
+In some transactional average methodologies, full details of the transactions verified are published electronically and are accessible by subscribers.
+The deals are also published in the daily report.

-Several tests are applied by reporters in all markets to transactional data to determine if they should be subjected to further scrutiny.
+Several tests are applied by reporters in all markets to transactional data to determine if it should be subjected to further scrutiny.
 If a transaction has been identified as failing such a test, it will receive further scrutiny.
 For assessments used to settle derivatives and for many other assessments, Argus has established internal procedures that involve escalation of inquiry within the source's company and escalating review within Argus management.
 Should this process determine that a transaction should be excluded from the price assessment process, the supervising editor will initiate approval and, if necessary, documentation procedures.